mkner/robo-pid/README.md

 The PID controller supports 2 modes of operation: **Integrative** and **Iterative**

-In **integrative mode**, the timestep integrations are calculated inside the controller and the output from the PID controller for the current timestep is used directly or with modifications and sent to the device or process plant as the current input signal without further iterative integration.
+In **Integrative Mode**, the timestep integrations are calculated inside the controller and the output from the PID controller for the current timestep is used directly or with modifications and sent to the device or process plant as the current input signal without further iterative integration.

-In **iterative mode**, the PID timestep integrations are manually calculated and updated outside the controller in the algorithm that calls the PID controller for the output of the PID at the current timestep.
+In **Iterative Mode**, the PID timestep integrations are manually calculated and updated outside the controller in the algorithm that calls the PID controller for the output of the PID at the current timestep.